-- Internal reviews and successful AAT claims should be seen as opportunities to learn and improve and all aspects of the implementation of the NDIS should be reviewable.
+- Internal reviews and successful AAT claims should be seen as opportunities to learn and improve.
+All aspects of the implementation of the NDIS should therefore be reviewable.
 The current practice of settling meritorious AAT appeals "on the steps of the AAT" must cease. - There must also be sufficient investment in what the Productivity Commission in its Inquiry into Disability Care and Support described as Tier 2 (people with disability not eligible for the NDIS), so there is no longer a "cliff" at the edge of the NDIS.
 This is a key foundation for the NDIS and would lead to greater equity between NDIS participants and those not eligible for support.
 In the absence of this investment in Tier 2, all assessment processes (not just IA) will fail to meet their essential objectives, even if they are well designed and implemented.
-Failure to invest in Tier 2 will also continue to place on going pressure on scheme sustainability. - The duties and responsibilities of Local Area Coordinators should be aligned with the original intent, with a primary focus on building trusted relationships, assistance with service navigation and service development.
+Failure to invest in Tier 2 will also continue to place on-going pressure on Scheme sustainability. - The duties and responsibilities of Local Area Coordinators should be aligned with the original intent, with a primary focus on building trusted relationships, assistance with service navigation and service development.

-My strong recommendation is therefore that the NDIA must go back to the drawing board.
-There is an opportunity to use the data that has been and could be collected through the NDIS to realise its vision of becoming the best disability system in the world, based on individual needs, control and choice and which is equitable and sustainable.
-This is how the data should be used, not to establish automated "robo-planning".
+My strong recommendation is that the NDIA must go back to the drawing board.
+There is an opportunity to use the data that has been, and could be collected, to ensure the NDIS is based on individual needs, provides people with disability control and choice and is equitable and sustainable.
+This is how the data should be used - not to establish automated "robo-planning".
 There is therefore a pressing need to establish much more inclusive and evidence-based processes to design a valid, equitable, consistent and sustainable way forward for the NDIS which aligns with its original vision.
 MDI would be pleased to assist in these processes.
 We would bring all our convening power across the University of Melbourne and throughout the disability community to work together to ensure the scheme delivers on its original vision and meets the needs and expectations of those who are dependent on it.